obonaventure/cnp3/book-2nd/principles/linkstate.rst

 .. index:: Hello message

 When a link-state router boots, it first needs to discover to which routers it is directly connected.
 For this, each router sends a HELLO message every `N` seconds on all of its interfaces.
 This message contains the router's address.
 Each router has a unique address.
 As its neighbouring routers also send HELLO messages, the router automatically discovers to which neighbours it is connected.
-These HELLO messages are only sent to neighbours who are directly connected to a router, and a router never forwards the HELLO messages that they receive.
+These HELLO messages are only sent to neighbours who are directly connected to a router, and a router never forwards the HELLO messages that it receives.
 HELLO messages are also used to detect link and router failures.
 A link is considered to have failed if no HELLO message has been received from the neighbouring router for a period of :math:`k \times N` seconds.

 .. figure:: ../../book/network/svg/ls-hello.png
    :align: center